 - student handout.

-A class case study of using animals in research in a year 7–8 class.
+Ethics and research animals is a class case study of using animals in research in a year 7–8 class.